scaleway/serverless-scaleway-functions/README.md

 ### `serverless logs`

+> [!WARNING]
+> This command is deprecated and will be removed on March 12, 2024.
+Please refer to the documentation (for [functions](https://www.scaleway.com/en/developers/api/serverless-functions/#logs) and [containers](https://www.scaleway.com/en/developers/api/serverless-functions/#logs)) to continue getting your logs.
+> TL;DR: You can still access function and container logs conveniently via the [Cockpit](https://www.scaleway.com/en/docs/observability/cockpit/how-to/access-grafana-and-managed-dashboards/) interface.
+Dedicated dashboards called "Serverless Functions Logs" and "Serverless Containers Logs" are accessible there.

 The `serverless logs` command lets you watch the logs of a specific function or container.

 You can fetch the logs of a specific function for with the `--function` option.
 You must specify the name of your function in the command.